junxit/us-congress-bills-115/metadata.md

 - 2018-07-26 — Introduced in House
 - 2018-07-26 — Introduced in House
 - 2018-07-26 — Referred to the House Committee on Natural Resources.
+- 2018-08-16 — Referred to the Subcommittee on Federal Lands.
+- 2018-11-15 — Committee Consideration and Mark-up Session Held.
+- 2018-11-15 — Ordered to be Reported by Unanimous Consent.
+- 2018-11-15 — Subcommittee on Federal Lands Discharged.
+- 2018-12-03 — Placed on the Union Calendar, Calendar No. 827.
+- 2018-12-03 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-1061.
+- 2018-12-03 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-1061.